hasiniishara/hasiniishara/README.md

-# Bonjour, Hello, Hei! 👋 I'm Hasini Ishara
+# Hello, Hei! 👋 I'm Hasini Ishara

 👩‍💻 ISTQB-certified QA Engineer with 4+ years of experience in manual and automated testing across web, embedded, and regulated systems.
 🚀 Skilled in Robot Framework, Pytest, Selenium, Python, and JavaScript.
 Passionate about driving impactful testing solutions and deepening automation expertise.